Piedmont, California: Media

 The city is served by two local weekly newspapers: the Piedmont Post and the Piedmonter, a neighborhood newspaper organized under the Contra Costa Times news organization.
 The Piedmont Historical Society publishes a journal, Piedmont's History.

 Transportation

 AC Transit provides Piedmont with bus service.
 Bus routes 12 and 33 connect Piedmont to Oakland's BART stations.
-In addition to Route 33 serving BART stations, the route serves Upper Piedmont going to Estates Drive on weekdays.
+Route 33 previously served Upper Piedmont going to Estates Drive, but this was discontinued on August 10, 2025.
 AC Transit also provides a Transbay bus.
 Route P, to the Transbay Terminal in Downtown San Francisco during peak commute hours.

-In literature and the arts

-The city appeared in the Disney show Gravity Falls as the hometown of the main characters Dipper and Mabel Pines.

 Notable people

 Piedmont is home to a number of notable individuals in the political, business, sports, and academic communities, including: ex-Major League Baseball player David McCarty; ex-National Football League player Bubba Paris, San Francisco 49ers; ex-National Football League player Bill Romanowski; Ambassador to Australia Jeff Bleich; Pete Docter, director of Pixar's Monsters, Inc., Up, and Inside Out and co-writer of WALL-E; Alex Hirsch, the creator of the animated television series Gravity Falls; and Billie Joe Armstrong, lead singer of Green Day.
 The punk rock band SWMRS also has its roots in Piedmont.

 Author Jack London wrote Call of the Wild while living on Blair Avenue in a house that exists today; since this predated incorporation, technically he was never a citizen of Piedmont.
 John F. Kennedy's Secretary of Defense Robert S. McNamara grew up in Piedmont, where his family lived on Annerley Road.
 Clint Eastwood resided in Piedmont and attended Piedmont schools.
 Country Joe McDonald resided in Piedmont in the 1970s.
 Actors Dean Butler (Little House on the Prairie) also grew up in Piedmont.
 Notable tennis player and coach Brad Gilbert grew up in Piedmont.
 Professional male tennis player Mackenzie "Mackie" McDonald grew up in Piedmont and attended Piedmont High School.
 Charles R. Schwab, founder of the discount stock brokerage firm bearing his name, and his family also lived in Piedmont in the early 1980s, as did Dean G. Witter, founder of the Dean Witter Reynolds brokerage, in the 1940s.

 Other residents have included: F. Wayne Valley, philanthropist, construction magnate, owner of the Oakland Raiders and founding member of the AFL; Frank C. Havens, for whom Havens Elementary School is named; and James Gamble, president of the Western Union Telegraph Company, who, in 1877, founded the Piedmont Land Company, introducing the name adopted by the city upon incorporation.